ServiceStack/redis-config/README.md

 # Configure Redis Sentinel

-This repository contains the necessary configuration and redis binaries to quickly setup the [Basic Sentinel configuration](http://redis.io/topics/sentinel#example-2-basic-setup-with-three-boxes) on either Linux, OSX or Windows servers.
+This repository contains the necessary configuration and redis binaries to quickly setup the [Basic Sentinel configuration](http://redis.io/topics/sentinel#example-2-basic-setup-with-three-boxes) on Linux, OSX or Windows servers.
 The default configuration supports spawning multiple redis processes which can conveniently all be run on a single server using the included start-all/stop-all scripts (ideal for development environments mimicking their production Sentinel environments).

-The configurations are split into separate `server-{port}` directories which are easily customizable to run on different servers using the included per-server start/stop scripts.

 ## Usage

-To run the included Sentinel configuration just clone this repository on the server you want to run it on:
+To run the included Sentinel configuration, clone this repo on the server you want to run it on:

     git clone https://github.com/ServiceStack/redis-config.git

 Then run the scripts for the target Operating System.
-This repository includes the [latest stable](http://redis.io/download) pre-built binaries for OSX and [MSOpen Tech's latest builds](https://github.com/ServiceStack/redis-windows#running-microsofts-native-port-of-redis) for Windows.
-As Linux binaries are less portable, the Linux bash scripts assumes an existing install of redis is available in your $PATH.
+This repository includes the [latest stable](http://redis.io/download) pre-built binaries for OSX and [MSOpen Tech's latest builds](https://github.com/ServiceStack/redis-windows#running-microsofts-native-port-of-redis) for Windows port of Redis in the `/bin` folder.
+Due to Linux binaries being less portable, the Linux bash scripts assumes an existing install of redis is available in your $PATH.

 ### Windows